Bethel College Fine Arts

 Additional tour plans:

-This year’s tour has an emphasis on the educational aspect.
-Here are some highlights for the spring 2024 tour:
+Here are some other highlights for the spring 2025 tour:

 Choir History